supabase/supabase-flutter/README.md

   You can achieve it with [url_protocol](https://pub.dev/packages/url_protocol) inside you app.

-  The most relevant solution is to include those registry modifications into your installer to allow the unregistration.
+  The most relevant solution is to include those registry modifications into your installer to allow for deregistration.

 </details>